nima-siboni/cart-pole-deep-RL-DDQN/README.md

 * **filling up the replay buffer**:

   The simulation is run with the initial random policy for a number of episodes, and the events of all episodes are saved in the the replay buffer.
-Each *event* is
+Each *event* is a tuple of

   <img src="https://latex.codecogs.com/gif.latex?(s,~a,~r~,~s',~done)" />

+  where *s* is the current state, *a* is the taken action, *r* is the obtained reward for *(s, a)*, *s'* is the state after taking the action, and *done* indicates whether the end of the episode is reached or not.

   Each episode is simulated in the following manner:

   **(1)** a random initial state is assigned to the *state* variable,